jakevc/jakevc/content/posts/2020-02-01-terraform-aws.md

 }
 ```

-Then I add a veriable that corresponds to a public ssh key.
+Then I add a variable that corresponds to a public ssh key.
 It can be a new one or one you already have, but permissions must be `chmod 400`, read-only.
 Setting this variable allows it to be accessed later in the script via `var.public_key` shown below.

 ```bash
 variable "public_key" {